readchina/readchina.github.io/interventions/What_is.md

 *Reading acts* can be analyzed in numerous fields of inquiry, such as, but not limited to the following examples from our research:

-**Digital Humanities:** *Reading acts* can be operationalized into databases such as the ReadAct database (https://readchina.github.io/readact.html), thus enabling researchers to trace reading materials, *reading acts* and variants of *reading acts* through space and time in qualitative and quantitative terms.
+**Digital Humanities:** *Reading acts* can be operationalized into databases such as the [ReadAct database](https://readchina.github.io/readact.html), thus enabling researchers to trace reading materials, *reading acts* and variants of *reading acts* through space and time in qualitative and quantitative terms.
 Our data demonstrates, that – quite unsurprisingly – Mao Zedong was the most widely read author during the Cultural Revolution.
 The most widely read texts – in our sources – however turn out to be the Chinese classical *Water Margin* and *The Count of Monte Cristo* by Dumas, but non-fictional titles such as *The New Class* (Djilas) or *The Rise and Fall of the Third Reich* (Shirer) were also widely read.
 Closer analysis of the data also allows insights into how the texts were read.

 **History:** In historical research, we may ask about the impact of reading materials or about the changing nature of reading cultures and reading acts. *Reading acts* may have impacted the individual reader as much as the societies in which they lived.
 Autobiographies of the Chinese Cultural Revolution contain numerous descriptions of *reading acts*.
 The authors of these texts narrate how reading inspired them in their own lives or proved eye-opening to them (Henningsen 2021).